tmobile/magentaA11y/_checklist-web/stepper-input.md

 Using a select also eliminates any issues with the update being read by the screenreader on button press.

-### Other attempts
+### Notable failed prototype attempts

-- Using a `input type="number"` with its built in stepper is also simple, can be similarly styled, but NVDA can't read number input labels
+- Do not use a `input type="number"` — NVDA doesn't support number inputs
-- Wrapping a `input type="text"` with `aria-live="assertive"` isn't reliablly output across all screenreaders on change events
+- Wrapping a `input type="text"` with `aria-live="assertive"` isn't reliably output across all screen readers on change events

-### Other possible options

-If an unlimited number of options is required, using a normal text input with added controls will work, but a hidden element using `aria-live="assertive` will be required for the screenreader user.